w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 Avalanche Consensus combines features of classical and Nakamoto consensus to achieve throughput, finality, and energy efficiency.
 It uses repeated sub-sampled voting to ensure scalability and robustness.

 Polkadot employs deterministic finality and shared security through its relay chain.
-Polkadot uses a synchronous hybrid model with [BABE](learn-consensus.md#block-production-babe) for probabilistic block production and [GRANDPA](learn-consensus.md#finality-gadget-grandpa) for deterministic finality.
+Polkadot uses a synchronous hybrid model with [BABE](learn-consensus.md#block-production-babe) for block production and [GRANDPA](learn-consensus.md#finality-gadget-grandpa) for deterministic finality.
 Polkadot validators agree on entire chains rather than individual blocks, ensuring robust finality.
+These two mechanisms ensure the network maintains its robustness and liveness.

 ### Snowball Algorithm